More Ingredients for an Altarelli Cocktail at MiniBooNE: Summary

-In our view, it is imperative that the new avenues for explaining the MiniBooNE anomaly that we have developed in this paper be followed up with detailed studies using accurate detector simulations and MiniBooNE's full analysis strategy.
-This is important not only to reliably quantify the impact on the MiniBooNE anomaly, but also because the effects outlined here may well affect also future experiments.
+We have then turned our attention to MiniBooNE's NC$\pi^0$ background.
+In doing so, we have constructed a phenomenological approach that quickly and faithfully reproduces MiniBooNE's ability to distinguish between electron-like (single-shower) and pion-like (two-shower) events.
+This approach is based off the kinematical quantities of the $\pi^0\to\gamma\gamma$ showers, subject to detector uncertainties on the energy/direction of the photons.
+We have demonstrated how, with an unrealistic level of data/Monte Carlo disagreement, significantly larger rates of events could pass these cuts and contribute to the MiniBooNE low-energy excess.

+Our method for reproducing MiniBooNE's cuts can prove useful in scrutinizing other beyond-the-Standard-Model explanations of the MiniBooNE excess, including those that propose novel physics processes that lead to multiple-electron final states in the detector.

+Additionally, we have compared how different neutrino event generators lead to different predictions for the NC$\pi^0$ background.
+We have observed that, if all generator predictions are normalized to MiniBooNE's measurement of $\pi^0$ production, then every generator other than \nuance predicts a significant upturn of NC$\pi^0$ events at low energies, exactly where the MiniBooNE excess occurs.
+While this upturn is not enough to account for the $4.7\sigma$ excess, it still highlights the importance of neutrino event generators in the search for new physics in neutrino facilities.

 One aspect that we have not commented on so far is the impact that our results have on explanations of the MiniBooNE anomaly in terms of sterile neutrino oscillations \cite{Gariazzo:2017fdh, Dentler:2018sju, Moulai:2019gpi} or other physics beyond the Standard Model (see for instance Refs.~\cite{Dasgupta:2021ies,Acero:2022wqg} and references therein).
-In fact, the decrease in the number of excess events engendered by updated background predictions will move the favored regions in the sterile neutrino parameter space towards lower mixing angles.
+In fact, any decrease in the number of excess events engendered by updated background predictions will move the favored regions in the sterile neutrino parameter space towards lower mixing angles.
 This should significantly reduce the tension between the MiniBooNE anomaly and null searches for muon neutrino disappearance.
-Simultaneously, the tension between MiniBooNE on the one side and the LSND and gallium anomalies on the other side will increase, making it even less likely that all anomalies have a common new physics explanation.
+Simultaneously, the tension between MiniBooNE on the one side and the LSND and gallium anomalies on the other side may be modified, changing the likelihood that all anomalies have a common new physics explanation.